-Your SNUG presentation should be a 'discussion' rather than a 'reading' of the technical paper.
-While you should cover the same key points in your paper and session presentation, SNUG attendees will be most interested in hearing you describe your techniques and approach and support your conclusions.
+Your SNUG presentation should be a ‘discussion’ rather than a ‘reading’ of your technical paper.
+While you should cover the same key points in both your paper and session presentation, SNUG attendees will be most interested in hearing you describe your techniques and approach and support your conclusions.

 Most SNUG presentations are 30-40 minutes in length, including 5-10 minutes for Q&A. Your SNUG team will communicate specific details and presentation times after final acceptances are made.